jonasmue/jonasportfol.io/src/posts/cover-letters-gpt2.md

 ## 🗞 Data
 In order tailor the model to a certain domain — as in our case the "cover letter domain" — one needs a **sufficiently large dataset to fine tune the model's parameters** on.
 Luckily, there are a lot of example cover letters for all kinds of jobs on the internet.
-The dataset I created consists of 1866 cover letters for the training set and another 208 letters for the evaluation set.
+The dataset I created consists of 1866 cover letters in the training set and another 208 letters in the evaluation set.
 The data corpus was mainly obtained from [indeed's Cover Letter Samples](https://www.indeed.com/career-advice/cover-letter-samples) as well as [JobHero's Sample Cover Letters](https://www.jobhero.com/sample-cover-letters/).

 ## ⚙️ Training